Vendiel/daresay-a11y/posts/descriptive-labels.md

 ---
 id: descriptive-labels
-title: Labels that are used should be clear and descriptive
+title: Labels should be clear and descriptive
 tags:
   - Text
 reqs: